crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 ```

-Finally, let's make the interface even simpler by applying our `third Facade` which construct a combined function, known as `convenience function`, based on Function A and Function B.
+Finally, let's make the interface even simpler by applying our `third Facade` which constructs a combined function, known as `convenience function`, based on Function A and Function B.

 ```javascript
 // Third Facade